Ayushi0516/portfolio/portfolio/README.md

 -   They can click on aboutMe section to know about me
 -   skill section will show my skillsets
 -    They can view my projects fully responsive
--   Finally, the can contact me .
+-   Finally, they can contact me .

 To run on local system run  On your terminal the following commands:

-git clone <https link>
+- git clone <https link>
-cd portfolio
+- cd portfolio
-install dependencies
+ - install dependencies
-npm i
+- npm i
-npm start
+- npm start

 ### Deployement ###